 He was awarded the K. Y. Lo medal from the Engineering Institute of Canada for his contributions to international engineering.

 Ken was recognized with the Friendship Award from the Chinese government for his technical support to China, the highest award given to a foreign expert.

-Shelley Babin is OPG's Senior Vice President, Law & General Counsel and will serve on GFP's Board of Directors.
+Shelley Babin is OPG's Chief Legal and Ethics Officer and will serve on GFP's Board of Directors.

 Shelley provides strategic legal advice to OPG on all aspects of the company’s business and directs its legal team.
 She is also accountable for the Corporate Governance and Corporate Secretary team, the Freedom of Information office and the Ethics & Equity group, and is OPG’s Chief Ethics Officer.